RealityMachina/Battletech_LessHeadInjuries/README.md

 # Installation Instructions

-1. Install the Battletech Mod Loader if you don't have it yet.
-Can be found here: https://github.com/Mpstark/BattleTechModLoader/releases/tag/v0.1-alpha
+1. Install Modtek if you don't have it yet (be sure to install its prereq BTML as well!).
+Can be found here: https://github.com/janxious/ModTek

 2. Download latest release.

-3. Put .dll in `BATTLETECH\Mods`.
+3. Put folder in the `BATTLETECH\Mods` folder.
 Make the `Mods` folder if it doesn't exist yet.

 4. Injuries should now be less common from LRM spam.